-You can get a fair cash offer from a legitimate cash buyer company in Kansas.
+You can get a fair cash offer from a legitimate cash buyer company.
 This way, you will not need to make repairs.
-We’ll get into the details of this later on.
+We'll get into the details of this later on.

-If you’ve inherited a house in Kansas from a relative who had a hoarding disorder, you may be overwhelmed by the amount of work required to get it market ready.
-While this is understandable, there are two reasons why you should act quickly to sell a hoarder’s house.
+If you've inherited a house from a relative who had a hoarding disorder, you may be overwhelmed by the amount of work required to get it market ready.
+While this is understandable, there are two reasons why you should act quickly to sell a hoarder's house in Kansas.

 High Ownership Costs

 As with any property, you would have to pay taxes and insurance if you are its legal owner.
-That means, if you inherited a hoarder home in Kansas, your monthly and annual costs will increase.
+That means, if you inherited a hoarder home, your monthly and annual costs will increase.

 If any accidents happen, let's say a fire breaks out, your homeowner's insurance premiums would also increase.
 You cannot own a home without these financial risks, more so if it is a hoarder property.